 4. Manage Your Stress

 Stress has become a part of our daily lives.
 Unfortunately, we are always busy and hardly take time off.
 Excessive stress leads to hair fall, premature graying, and dry scalp.
 Try to relax by meditating for at least ten minutes daily.
+You can also try other relaxation techniques like music therapy in your garden or guided imagery.
 Ayurvedic hair care tips suggest consuming herbal teas to relieve stress.
 Also, meditation and pranayama practices help to relax.

 Also, read: Herbal Tea and Infusions